 - Salt Baths.

-You need to follow all directions given on your chosen product, and it is often advised to continue regular treatments, often over 5-14 days.
+You must follow all directions given on your chosen product, and it is often advised to continue regular treatments, often over 5-14 days.
 You should treat the tank every day to effectively catch the parasite at its most vulnerable stage, and you will need to monitor your betta fish for signs of improvement.

 You will also need to keep an eye on your betta because skin trauma caused by the parasites can lead to secondary infection and death.

-Treating ich can be difficult, especially if left until the later stages of infection, but it is never impossible and often responds well once treatment has begun.
+Treating ich can be difficult, especially if left until the later stages of infection, but it is never impossible, and it often responds well once treatment has begun.
 Remember that white spot is more likely to respond well when caught early on before it has had the time to become a more severe infection.

 Aquarium Salt Treatment

 Some aquarists choose to add an aquarium salt mix to their tank or bathe their betta directly in a salt bath for less severe infections.
 This can be effective, but you must follow instructions to the letter so as not to harm the affected fish by using too much salt.

 Overdosing on salt can cause burns to the gills of your betta fish, which may cause further breathing problems.